qiniu/QStreaming/README.md

 ## Getting started

-To run QStreaming you must first define 2 files.
+To run QStreaming you first only need to  define pipeline DSL file as below.

 ##### Pipeline DSL